xxs1993/INFO6205_109/README.md

 # INFO6205_110
+Team 110 :
 Problem description :
  M tasks are going to be assigned to N servers(N<=M) and each server may has the diffrent speed to finish the different task.
-Find the solutions to finish all the tasks with the shortest time.
+Find the solutions to finish all the tasks with the shortest time .
+ Problem details are in details.pptx